 * Awe (w): like his fellow Igigi and their cousins, the Anunnaki, Haia can wreathe himself the terrible power of his undying essence.
 Those within near missile distance are stupefied by this intensity 14 display, if Haia can pass an easy difficulty Awe (willpower) action against them.

-* Boon (i): though he isn't extremely powerful, Haia has earned his place amongst the Babylonian gods by dint of his being Enlil's father in law.
-Using this intensity 14 power, he can grant general entreaties, or specific requests for admittance and transient universe.
+* Boon (i): though he isn't extremely powerful, Haia has earned his place amongst the Babylonian gods by dint of his being Enlil's father-in-law.
+Using this intensity 14 power, he can grant general entreaties, or fuel Admittance and Wondrous Warehouse entreaty spells.

 Admittance (i): the defender of doorways, Haia may control whether others may or may not pass through them.
 Focusing his power on a doorway, Haia may open it, per the Admittance spell, or utilize a counterspell that prevents egress and/or ingress with intensity 16 ability.